A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 - Changed data format to JSON
 - Changed Transport to MQTT

-As such the old specification have been kept as a Legacy specification to support existing equipment and consumers, and this specification has been introduced as a new specification, APC-II
+As such the old specification have been kept as a Legacy specification to support existing equipment and clients/consumers, and the S02P10 APC-II specification has been introduced as a new specification

 ## 2.2.
 Purpose of APC